M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Application-Definition/index.md

 </dashboard>
 ```

-<p class="note">Typical web development practices encourage the use of content delivery networks for static resources such as JavaScript libraries.
-In context of User Interface Extensibility Framework applications it is often best to download the library and refer to it locally, so that the application continues to function even if a public internet connection is not available.</p>
+Typical web development practices encourage the use of content delivery networks for static resources such as JavaScript libraries.
+In context of User Interface Extensibility Framework applications it is often best to download the library and refer to it locally, so that the application continues to function even if a public internet connection is not available.
+{:.note}

 #### Allowing links to function within dashboards